boyamie/boyamie/README.md

 🐾 I like to do cardio and weight training.

 ⭐ I want to become a developer.

-applying and developing computer vision AI technology for 🛸drone🛸 visual processing.
+In the future, I will apply and develop computer vision AI technology for 🛸drone🛸 visual processing.

 [![Solved.ac Profile](http://mazassumnida.wtf/api/v2/generate_badge?boj=boyamie)](https://solved.ac/boyamie/)